muntasirhoq/UVA-problems/README.md

 # UVA-problems
-All UVA problems solutions done by me.
+All UVA problems solved by me.
 https://onlinejudge.org/